You’ve hit age 40 and you’ve scheduled your first mammogram. What comes next?

 After a mammogram, the images will be provided to and read by a radiologist.
 A radiologist specializes in screening and diagnostic imaging.
 The radiologist will carefully review the images for calcifications or other signs of breast cancer.
 The results are then returned to both you and your primary care doctor, and you will be notified if additional tests are needed.
 If you do not hear back about your results within two weeks, do not assume the results are normal.

-Mammograms are offered at five locations within UofL Health: Brown Cancer Center, Mary & Elizabeth Hospital, Shelbyville Hospital, Medical Center East and Medical Center South.
-To schedule a mammogram at UofL Health, call 502-681-1405.
+Mammograms are offered at seven locations within UofL Health: Brown Cancer Center, Mary & Elizabeth Hospital, Shelbyville Hospital, Medical Center East, Medical Center Northeast – Breast Care Center, Medical Center South and Brown Cancer Center – Mobile Screening Unit.
+To schedule a mammogram at UofL Health, call 502-681-1405 or visit our mammogram screenings page.